huepat/voxir/README.md

 Along with the code, four triangle meshes of different building environments captured with the Microsoft HoloLens (version 1) are published along with manually constructed ground truth data.
 The datasets are attached as zip file to the release section ([direct link](https://github.com/huepat/voxir/releases/download/v1.0/VoxIR_Datasets.zip))

-Please cite the paper if you are using VoxIR in the context of scientific publication.
+Please cite the paper if you are using VoxIR in the context of a scientific publication.

 Best regards